Archive Archives: Projects

 Comments Off on Wolfram Residence – chicago

-Portrait – Uptown
+Portrait – Chicago

 Completed early this year in Uptown, this new construction was designed by NORR Architects to feature ground-level retail space and residential units on top.